 The museum upholds accessibility during their tours with large print guides, British Sign Language guide handset, audio description guides, and even step-free access.
 So, no worries about making sure that your trip there will be worthwhile.
 Not to mention, you get to explore more about British history with its vast exhibitions on various topics.

 The British Museum is located at Great Russell St, Bloomsbury, London WC1B 3DG, United Kingdom.

 Museums of Time

-Watch and clock museums simply are fascinating that even non-fans of horology will get to enjoy them.
-Most of them are kid-friendly with very interactive tours, perfect for early learning and more.
+Watch and clock museums simply are fascinating that even non-fans of horology will get to appreciate them.
+Most of these museums are kid-friendly with very interactive tours, perfect for early learning, and more.
 Moreover, it hosts not only a collection of watches that every watch nerd will enjoy but a whole history that spans the brand’s legacy and the place where it’s instituted.
-Through this museum, one can learn the many wonders every country has in relation to horology.
-We’ll get to experience first hand how the west built and developed the watch industry and how Japan disrupted the market with the Quartz movement.
+Through these museums, one can learn the many wonders every country has in relation to horology.
+You’ll get to experience firsthand how the west built and developed the watch industry and how Japan disrupted the market with the Quartz movement.
 All of this and more can be seen in these museums of time, so make sure to include them in your itinerary on your next trip.